Local assemblyman holds annual Autism Action Day at the Capitol

 “We talked about some of the legislation that we passed, some of the progress we have made, but we also talked about the work we have left to do,” said Santabarbara.

-“We want to create a community that’s inclusive, that’s excepted people and that’s what people with disabilities, self-advocates that’s what they’re looking for.
-They’re looking to be a part of what everyone else is apart,” said Santabarbara.
+“We want to create a community that’s inclusive, that is accepting of people, and that is what people with disabilities, self-advocates, that is what they’re looking for.
+They are looking to be a part of what everyone else is a part of,” said Santabarbara.
 “It means to me, spreading acceptance and make people aware, just aware with people with disabilities,” added local strong advocate, Michael Paolano.

 This year`s keynote speaker is Commissioner Kerri E. Neifeld, the new Commissioner of the New York State Office for People With Developmental Disabilities.